ueberauth/ueberauth_twitter/README.md

     Website - http://127.0.0.1
     Callback URL - http://127.0.0.1:4000/auth/twitter/callback

-## License
+## Copyright and License

-Please see [LICENSE](https://github.com/ueberauth/ueberauth_twitter/blob/master/LICENSE) for licensing details.
+Copyright (c) 2015 Sean Callan

+This library is released under the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for further details.